Nesper94/Metabiome/docs/source/tutorial.rst

     * Perform the taxonomic profiling of metagenomic reads.
     * Perform the taxonomic binning of metagenomic reads.
     * Perform the functional profiling of metagenomic reads.
-    * Pick 16S rDNA sequences from metagenomic reads.
+    * Extract 16S rDNA sequences from metagenomic reads.
     * Assembly metagenomic paired-end reads into contigs.
     * Assess the quality of the metagenomic contigs.
     * Generate bins with metagenomic contigs and their respective paired-end reads.